eeemarv/io-spi/README.md

 ## Examples

 The loopback test is the only example included in the npm package.
-More examples can be found in [the repository on Github](https://github.com/eeemarv/io-spi/blob/main/docs/examples.md).
+More examples can be found in [a separate repository on Github](https://github.com/eeemarv/io-spi-examples#readme).

 ### Loopback Test